Convention on Biological Diversity: Criticism

-There have been criticisms against CBD that its implementation has been weakened due to resistance of Western countries to the implementation of pro-South provisions of the Convention.
+There have been criticisms of the CBD that its implementation has been weakened due to resistance of Western countries to the implementation of pro-South provisions of the Convention.
+For instance, Brazil argued that despite having most of the world's biodiversity, they receive a lack of financial and technological support from wealthier countries to conserve resources.
+They argued that developed countries benefit from access to resources, but fail to provide funding.
 CBD is also regarded as a case of a hard treaty gone soft in the implementation trajectory.
 The argument to enforce the treaty as a legally binding multilateral instrument with the Conference of Parties reviewing the infractions and non-compliance is also gaining strength.
+Due to the lack of strict enforcement, countries do not face penalties when they overlook the Convention, undermining its effectiveness.
+The Convention needs go beyond national self-reporting and voluntary commitment to stronger enforcement, accountability, and clearer rules to ensure that biodiversity is protected.

 Although the Convention explicitly states that all forms of life are covered by its provisions, examination of reports and of national biodiversity strategies and action plans submitted by participating countries shows that in practice this is not happening.
 The fifth report of the European Union, for example, makes frequent reference to animals (particularly fish) and plants, but does not mention bacteria, fungi or protists at all.
 The International Society for Fungal Conservation has assessed more than 100 of these CBD documents for their coverage of fungi using defined criteria to place each in one of six categories.
 No documents were assessed as good or adequate, less than 10% as nearly adequate or poor, and the rest as deficient, seriously deficient or totally deficient.

 Scientists working with biodiversity and medical research are expressing fears that the Nagoya Protocol is counterproductive, and will hamper disease prevention and conservation efforts, and that the threat of imprisonment of scientists will have a chilling effect on research.
 Non-commercial researchers and institutions such as natural history museums fear maintaining biological reference collections and exchanging material between institutions will become difficult, and medical researchers have expressed alarm at plans to expand the protocol to make it illegal to publicly share genetic information, e.g. via GenBank.

 William Yancey Brown, when with the Brookings Institution, suggested that the Convention on Biological Diversity should include the preservation of intact genomes and viable cells for every known species and for new species as they are discovered.